IHE/PCC.QEDm/input/pagecontent/issues.md

 Comments:

-Here below a comparison table between the current clinicalinformation classification/options from QED, QEDm and FHIR Resources.
+Below is a comparison table between the current clinical information classification/options from QED, QEDm and FHIR Resources.

 Alternative classifications from Argonauts and US Core projects/initiatives have been considered and discussed.